Between 2011 and 2019, the percentage of adults aged 70 and older with dementia declined from 13% […]

 - Medium requirements:

-States like Pennsylvania, Colorado, and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
+States like Pennsylvania, Colorado, Illinois and California require that caregivers complete a certain number of hours on specific topics prior to providing services to clients.
 For example, California requires five hours of initial and annual training while both Pennsylvania and Colorado require eight hours of initial and annual training.

 - Low requirements:

 States like Massachusetts, Virginia, Texas, Arizona, and Ohio along with 17 other states have no training requirements if you work for private-pay agencies.
 Regardless of the requirements, training caregivers before entering the field is always recommended to ensure the safety of clients and caregivers.

 If you are an agency or franchise that crosses state lines, it can certainly be a challenge to ensure compliance across caregivers and agencies.
 Currently, there is no universal standard for caregiver training, but it doesn’t stop you from developing your own standard training program that either meets or surpasses state mandates.
 This can be done by leveraging an existing provider or creating your own in-house program that can be implemented throughout all of your locations.
 Many agencies are turning to online training programs as an effective tool for rapidly and consistently onboarding and upskilling caregivers.